-Counts as a Mathematics Course or an Elective for the Certification of Completion while students are concurrently enrolled in a math course or have met the math requirements for the certificate of completion.
+Applied Algebra I Lab is a mathematics support course.
+Algebra I Lab should be taken while students are concurrently enrolled in a math course or have met the math requirements for the certificate of completion.
 This course provides students with additional time to build the foundations necessary for high school math courses and work on specific, individualized math skills, while concurrently having access to rigorous, grade-level appropriate courses.
 The five critical areas align with the critical areas of math: number sense, computation, data analysis, geometry, measurement and algebraic thinking.
 Algebra I Lab combines standards from high school courses with foundational standards from the middle grades.